-The draft NTP Technical Reports on rats and mice will undergo peer review by an external expert panel March 26-28, 2018.
-Meeting details are on the meeting webpage.
+The draft NTP Technical Reports on rats and mice were reviewed by an external expert panel in March 2018.
+Meeting materials, including panel actions, are on the meeting webpage.
+The final NTP Technical Reports are expected in fall 2018.

 Cell phones are currently used by 95 percent of American adults, according to a 2016 survey.
 While current scientific evidence has not conclusively linked cell phones with any health problems, NTP and other scientific organizations recognize that additional data are needed.